 The Network is part of the World Network of Biosphere Reserves (WNBR).
 It aims to promote and support frameworks, including the United Nations Sustainable Development Goals (SDGs), the UN Declarations of Rights of Indigenous Peoples (UNDRIP), the Statutory Framework of the World Congress of Biosphere Reserves, and the Lima Action Plan, at a grassroots local level.
 In addition to being a member of the UNESCO family, the Network is a member of the Canadian Biosphere Reserves Association (CBRA), and thereby is advised by the Truth and Reconciliation Commission of Canada's (TRC) Calls to Action and Pathway to Canada Target 1.
 (The Pathway to Canada Target 1 initiative produced three reports, 'One with Nature', 'Canada's Conservation Vision', and 'We Rise Together', which provide broad guidance to meet the terrestrial and inland water elements of Canada Target 1, based on Aichi Target 11).
+The Network is similarly advised by and contributes to multilateral agreements such as the Paris Agreement and the United Nations Framework Convention on Climate Change.
+Through funding provided by Environment Climate Change Canada, the Network has committed to contributing to the research and development of Other Effective Conservation Measures (OECMs) in our biosphere, following the guidance of the Convention on Biological Diversity.
+As a Biosphere in Canada, the Network is a part of the 2030 National Biodiversity Strategy and Ontario's Biodiversity Strategy.

 By participating in these global and national initiatives, theNetwork not only enhances its own conservation practices but also contributes to the broader international community's goals for environmental protection and the well-being of ecosystems.
 It also continues to hold the intent to be guided and advised by the spirit of CBRA's Indigenous Circle and the circle's working group Skaabawiis.
 The Network also acknowledges the significance of the wampums crafted on the ancestral lands of our First Nations peoples, as well as the original agreements forged between Indigenous Peoples and settlers.
-Further details on the Dish with One Spoon, Two Row Wampum, Royal proclamation of 1763 and Treaty of 1764 are provided below.
+Further details on the Dish with One Spoon, Two Row Wampum, Royal Proclamation of 1763, Treaty of 1764, and Two-Eyed Seeing and Ethical Space are provided below.